 I don’t believe in the mundane.
 We are meant to interact with the extraordinary.
 I set out to build those childhood visions of otherworldly vehicles, of radically individualistic machines that engage the soul like a living sculpture.

 The Caden Collection of supercars was conceived to create radically individualistic machines for dreamers.
 The theme of the collection is a blend of vintage values with modern design motifs.
-Each car will be built-to-order and tailored to the customer.
-Debuting in 2018, the C2 will be the first SALAFF model to go into commissioned production.
+Debuting in 2018, the C2 is the first SALAFF model to go into commissioned production.

 Founder & Chief Designer, SALAFF